-On Solaris, the startup.sh script sets the binary to use for the NetVault Backup Plug-in for FileSystem.
+On Solaris, the startup.sh script sets the binary to use for the NetVault.

-NetVault Backup uses the startup.sh script to determine the mode the system is running in, and accordingly run the 32-bit or 64-bit binary for the NetVault Backup Plug-in for FileSystem.
+NetVault uses the startup.sh script to determine the mode the system is running in, and accordingly run the 32-bit or 64-bit binary for the NetVault.

-To run the 32-bit or 64-bit plug-in based on OS mode, use the following command to start NetVault Backup on Solaris:
+To run the 32-bit or 64-bit plug-in based on OS mode, use the following command to start NetVault on Solaris: